Gourock railway station: History

 Approval was given in 1999 for plans by Inverclyde Council, Caledonian MacBrayne and Railtrack, which involved shortening the railway tracks and constructing a new station adjacent to Caledonian MacBrayne's headquarters.
 That formed part of a major development scheme, with the space formerly occupied by the station, together with the grassed area which had been the site of the Bay Hotel, providing space for two major supermarkets and housing.
 Alexander George was appointed preferred developer.

 However, Network Rail was slow to come to an agreement on relocating the station.
 The work involved in shortening the tracks would have involved considerable expense and the closure of the station for 18 months.
 The delay left the station looking rather neglected.
 Near the end of September 2006, new plans were announced, following intervention by the transport minister Tavish Scott.
 A considerable saving was to be made by not moving the station so far, so that the work involved was reduced, with the station only closing for four or five weeks.
 Only one supermarket was now proposed, with 580 houses being constructed in blocks facing out onto the Clyde.

 In the interim, the station was renovated, at a predicted cost of £630,000, to provide a new entrance, glass roof and toilets, as well as improved waiting facilities.
 David Simpson, route director of Network Rail in Scotland, advised that essential work had to be carried out to make the station more comfortable for the 400,000 passengers using it every year, while work would continue to "explore the longer-term options for the station with our industry partners".

-A new station building was designed by IDP Architects, which was in use by the end of 2010.
+A new station building, designed by IDP Architects, was completed in 2010.
 Work on demolishing the existing canopies and providing new shelters on platforms proceeded through 2011.
 The new station building was officially opened on 1 August 2012 by Alex Neil MSP and Gourock Councillor Chris McEleny, with all works having cost £8m.

 As part of a new one-way system completed in 2016, the station approach was reorganised, with new car parking and a promenade along past Kempock Point.

 The station is fully staffed seven days per week throughout the hours of service.
 Three platforms are in use.